nightjuggler/math/README.md

 (See, for example, `python primes.py maxevens 100000`)

-This suggests a sliding window approach to generating all even numbers as sums of two primes by generating subsets of consecutive even numbers from subsets of consecutive primes.
+This suggests a sliding window approach to generating all even numbers > 2 as sums of two primes by generating subsets of consecutive even numbers from subsets of consecutive primes.
-(See, for example, `python primes.py sliding 50000` which shows this approach in action for even numbers up to 99,650.)
+(See, for example, `python primes.py sliding 50000` which runs such an algorithm to generate all even numbers from 4 to 99,650.)

 This resulted from observing correlations between sums of two primes of certain residue classes.